stevan/Jackalope/README.md

         $id     : <string id>,
-        type_of : <schema uri of resource this refers to>, version : <digest of the body of the resource this refers to>, link    : <xlink to read this resource>
+        type_of : <schema uri of resource this refers to>, version : <digest of the body of the resource this refers to>, link    : <hyperlink to read this resource>
      }

 The '$id' field is the same as the 'id' field in a resource, the 'type_of' field is the schema this '$id' refers too.
 Then optionally we have a 'version', which is as described above and could be used in your code to check that the resource being referred to has not changed.
-We also optionally have a 'link', which is an 'xlink' of the 'read' service for this resource (basically a link to the resource itself).
+We also optionally have a 'link', which is an 'hyperlink' of the 'read' service for this resource (basically a link to the resource itself).

 The next concept is the resource repository.
 Currently we supply a role that will